adambraimbridge/prometheus-biz-ops-service-discovery/README.md

 ## Development

-Make sure you have an API key for the Biz-Ops API (see https://github.com/Financial-Times/biz-ops-api for details).
+Make sure you have an API key for the Biz-Ops API (see [Biz-Ops API](https://github.com/Financial-Times/biz-ops-api) for details).

 To build and run a docker image of the project, you'll need [make](https://www.gnu.org/software/make/) and [docker](https://www.docker.com/) to be installed.
 (Everything else gets installed inside the image)
 To build an image, and run the service, run: